 In 2017 I provided notes for many programmes in Chamber Music New Zealand’s Kaleidoscopes 2017 series: Ensemble Paladino, Masaaki Suzuki and Julliard 415, Kathryn Stott and NZSQ, Kuijken Quartet, Takacs Quartet, and Houstoun & Hristova.

-I remain involved with London Handel Festival, Concerts in the West, and The Bach Players, maintaining connections with organisations in the UK.
+I remain involved with Concerts in the West, the Jacqueline du Pré Music Building, London Handel Festival, and The Bach Players, maintaining connections with organisations in the UK.

 Some recent commissions include notes for two programmes for The Little Baroque Company, and the Bach Players (‘The Seasons’, ‘Laments for Passiontide’, ‘A Musical Offering’ and ‘Stabat Mater’).
 My notes for the subscription series at the Jacqueline du Pré Music Building include performances by Krzysztof Chorzelski (viola) & Maciej Grzybowski (piano), the Belcea String Quartet, Steven Isserlis (cello), Jonathan Powell (piano), Mahan Esfahani (harpsichord), Jonathan Biss (piano) and the Fitzwilliam String Quartet.